frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/chloroform-buildup.md

 **Treatment**: Chloroform is naturally metabolized by the body over time and effects last between a few minutes to a few hours in severe cases.
 In cases of overdose, the pawn may require medical treatment to treat symptoms and secondary effects.

+> [!TIP]
+> Anesthetics offer a wide range of possibilities in RimWorld gameplay.
+From ensuring hostile pawns stay unconscious while rendering first aid before capturing them, safely "calming down" colonists on violent mental breaks, or even for self-sedation and "playing dead" as a last resort in combat when escape is not an option.
+Feel free to experiment with the new possibilites.
+Beware though that sedating someone without medical necessity is considered a hostile action.

 <!-- @generate_link_to_top {"template": "---\n_[back to the top]({1})_"} -->
 ---
 _[back to the top](#chloroform-buildup)_